rescript-lang/bucklescript.github.io/docs/new-project.md

 ---
-id: getting-started
+id: new-project
-title: Getting Started
+title: New Project
 ---

 Once you've installed BuckleScript from the previous section, you can generate a lightweight project template: